Sterling set for worst month vs dollar since September

 By Joice Alves

-LONDON, June 25 (Reuters) - Sterling edged lower on Friday and was on track for its worst month versus the dollar since September after the Bank of England kept its policy unchanged.
+LONDON, June 25 (Reuters) - Sterling edged lower on Friday against the euro and the dollar and was on track for its worst month against the dollar since September after the Bank of England kept its policy unchanged.

 Investors had hoped a more optimistic economic assessment from the BoE would push sterling back towards $1.40.